echmet/CEval/README.md

 Build
 ---

-Prior to building CEval, all hard dependencies have to be available it a binary form, either by building them from source or by obtaining an appropriate pre-built package.
+Prior to building CEval, all hard dependencies have to be available in binary form, either by building them from source or by obtaining an appropriate pre-built package (The binary form requirement does not apply for the Boost libraries).
 Refer to web presentations of the respective projects for further instructions.

 1. Setting up paths to build dependencies